 How to protect against surges

-Suppressors work by absorbing some of the electrical surge and diverting the rest to ground.
+Suppressors work by absorbing some of the electrical surges and diverting the rest to the ground.
 That’s why all plug-in surge suppressors have three-prong plugs and receptacles.
 Cutting off the third suppressor ground pin to make it fit a two-prong wall receptacle will eliminate its effectiveness.

 Home model espresso machines have many electrical components, such as the power cord, heating element, and brain unit.
 We have seen all these parts become prematurely defective due to surges in the electrical lines of some homes and cafes.
 Therefore, it is important to protect your espresso machine investment with a surge suppressor.